cloud-ark/kubeplus/Guidelines.md

 (in this case, Backup) to evolve without affecting its users.

-## 2) Use OwnerReferences on Custom Resource instances
+## 2) Use OwnerReferences with Custom Resource instances

 A custom controller will typically create one or more Kubernetes resources, such as Pod, Service, Deployment, Secret, Ingress, etc., as part of instantiation of its custom resource.
 The controller should be written to set OwnerReference on custom